HEALTHeLINK/HEALTHeLINK.github.io/development_practices.md

 As we continue to define/refine portions of SDLC it is becoming important to document a development process that teams can strive to have software projects meet.
 In the future it may become important that we can demonstrate our SDLC is being considered as well.
 As such, we are outlining a guideline for a common set of actions to be done throughout the dev process.

  1. On/at merge to any defined 'integration' environment, complete following

-      a.
-Code linting
+    1. Code linting
-      b.
-Static code scanning
+    2. Static code scanning
-      c.
-Pull/merge request approved for environment
+    3. Pull/merge request approved for environment
-      d.
-Build is created with environment-specifics defined as part of the process
+    4. Build is created with environment-specifics defined as part of the process
-      e.
-Delivery of build to environment, using environment-specific variables
+    5. Delivery of build to environment, using environment-specific variables
-      f.
-Execution of pre-defined and repeatable set of unit tests, suitable for the environment
+    6. Execution of pre-defined and repeatable set of unit tests, suitable for the environment

 2. On/at merge to 'production' environment, complete following
-     a.
-All steps from previous environments were completed and approval was provided to move to production
+   1. All steps from previous environments were completed and approval was provided to move to production
-     b.
-Pull/merge request approved for environment
+   2. Pull/merge request approved for environment
-     c.
-Delivery of build to environment, using environment-specific variables
+   3. Delivery of build to environment, using environment-specific variables
-     d.
-Execution of pre-defined and repeatable set of acceptance tests, suitable for the environment
+   4. Execution of pre-defined and repeatable set of acceptance tests, suitable for the environment

 For all the above actions, it is preferred that each is automated and integrated as seamlessly as possible into the development workflow.
 The goal is to reap the value of each of these processes while integrating them as efficiently as can be.